ersinakinci/vite-server-build-demo/README.md

 ## Key ideas

 - Use Vite's `ssr` options to compile the server.
+Execute the compiled bundle, not the raw server code, because the bundle will contain the correct file paths to your compiled assets.
-- Import global CSS/JS using `?url` suffix.
+- Import global CSS/JS using `?url` suffix to pull in assets into Vite's compile graph without pulling client code into the server bundle.
 - Split CSS files from compiled CSS modules.

 ## emitCssModules Vite plugin